Links

 The Accessibility Review Guide for SIMnet is intended for 3rd party accessibility testing and verification reviewers.

-SIMnet’s accessibility goal is full WCAG AA compliance.
-We often accommodate WCAG AAA criteria within our reach.
-However, full accessibility in certain components has proven infeasible.
+SIMnet’s acessibility solution is fullly WCAG 2.1 AA compliant.
 The following outlines what is and what is not accessible and what you need to know before validating accessibility in SIMnet.

-Info: SIMnet was evaluated against the VPAT Version 2.3 (Revised) International Edition.
-Download the full VPAT below.
+Info: SIMnet was evaluated against the VPAT Version 2.4 International Edition.
+Download the full ACR below.

-Can SIMnet still be used in an accessible way?
+Can SIMnet be used to deliver a fully accessible course?

 Which components are accessible?